How to Use Google Drive for iPad

 Search and Sort your Google Drive Files

 Can't find the file you need?
 No problem.
 The Drive app lets you sort and search through your files to make it easier to locate the one you are looking for.
-To sort, simply tap the A-Z button in the top right-hand corner and choose how you would like to sort your files - e.g. last edited by me, last modified, last opened by me, or by title.
+To sort, simply tap the three vertical dots in the top right-hand corner and then tap Sort by... to choose how you would like to sort your files.
+You can sort your Drive by name, last edited by me, last modified, last opened by me, or by file size.

 You can also access a list of the files you worked on most recently.
 To access recent files, tap the menu button in the top left-hand corner of the app, and tap on Recent.
 This list includes files you worked on with other devices.

-If neither of these get you to what you need, you can always search through your files by tapping on the search icon at the top of the screen and entering the keywords that you think might best be associated with the file you are looking for.
+If neither of these get you to what you need, you can always search through your files by tapping on the magnifying glass in the top right-hand corner of the screen and entering the keywords that you think might best be associated with the file you are looking for.

 Offline Access to Your Favorite Files

-Ordinarily, the Google Drive app relies on an Internet connection to retrieve and display the files you want to access.
+Ordinarily, the Google Drive app relies on an Internet connection to retrieve and display the files you need.
 However, you can make specific files available for offline viewing if you want 24-7 access to some important documents.
 To do that, follow the instructions below:

-- Tap the "i" on the file you want to make available offline
+- Tap the three vertical dots on the file you want to make available offline

-- In the pop-out menu, look for Keep offline and slide that switch to the ON position.
+- In the pop-out menu, look for Available offline and slide that switch to the ON position.

 - Repeat for any other files that you want to view offline.

 Looking for a quick way to access all your offline files?
-Tap the menu button in the top left hand corner to reveal the pop-out menu.
-Tap Offline to see all your offline files.
+Tap the menu button in the top left-hand corner and tap Offline to see all your offline files.

 How to Share Google Files with the Drive App for iPad